sebastianrodriguezs/test-driven-dev/daily_log.md

     + When running the test again, we no longer get a 404 error, but instead a TypeError, complaining that ```home_page``` is not callable.
 And now is the time to write an actual function instead of having ```home_page = None```.
     > Every single code is driven by the tests!

+4. __A new unit test__
+    >
+        1. First we create an HttpRequest object, which is what Django will see when a user's browser asks for a page
+        2. We pass it to our ```home_page``` view, which gives us a response.
+You won't be surprised to hear that this object is an instance of a class called HttpResponse.
+        3. Then, we extract the .content of the response.
+These are the raw bytes, the ones and zeros that would be sent down the wire to the user's browser.
+We call .decode() to convert them into the string of HTML that's being sent to the user.
+        4. We want it to start with an <html> tag which gets closed at the end.
+        5. And we want a <title> tag somewhere in the middle, with the words "To-Do lists" in it —because that's what we specified in our functional test.

+#### The Unit-Test/Code cycle

+>
+    We can start to settle into the TDD unit-test/code cycle now:

+    1. In the terminal, run the unit tests and see how they fail.
+    2. In the editor, make a minimal code change to address the current test failure.

+    And repeat!